MunuheD/Expense-Tracker-App/README.md

   - Passwords are securely hashed using SHA-256.

 - **Expense Management**:
-  - Add new expenses with these details amount, category, description, and date.
+  - Add new expenses with these details like amount, category, description, and date.
   - View all recorded expenses.
   - Update and delete existing expenses.
   - Search for expenses by date.